-GUEST AND PERSONAL SALON SERVICES
+SANITATION AND PERSONAL SERVICES

-- 1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a guest service. - 2.
-Day Future Professionals may receive services on Tuesday through Thursday.
-To receive a service, Future Professionals must do the following prior to starting the service: - a.
-Request the service from a Learning Leader - b.
-Be scheduled off the service books by a Learning Leader. - c.
-Complete required pre-service consultation with a Learning Leader. - d.
-Pay for service supplies including perms, color, lightener, rinses, conditioning, etc. - e.
+- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
+Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
+Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
+Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
+Future Professionals may receive services on Tuesday through Thursday.
+To receive a service, students must do the following prior to starting the service: - a.
+Notify an Learning Leader. - b.
+Be current in practical skill assessments, theory attendance and tests. - c.
+Be scheduled off the service books by a Learning Leader. - d.
+Pay for service supplies including perms, color, lightener, rinses, conditioning, treatments, manicures, nails, etc. - e.
 Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
-School assignments and successful learning are the priority. - 3.
-Future Professionals may not receive personal services outside of their program scope of practice during scheduled hours.
+School assignments and successful learning are the priority.